 Yesterday, we covered how the UK government plans on enforcing age verification in games, including Grand Theft Auto Online.
 Their plans seem pretty certain and straightforward, with a sense of finality.
 Australia, on the other hand, can't seem to make up its mind.
 The law went into effect on March 9, 2026.
-It is now April 21.
+It is now April 21, with nary an age check in sight.

 That is over 40 days of a legally binding Age-Restricted Material Code that requires every R18+ online game in Australia, including GTA Online, to implement age assurance before granting access.
 Yet, to this day, Australian players continue to log onto Grand Theft Auto V, click on GTA Online, and walk into Los Santos exactly the way they did before the law existed.

-This is the third time we have written about this, and the story has not changed.
+This is the third time we have written about the issue and the story has not changed.
 The law passed and nothing happened.
 The deadline hit, and nothing happened.
 Six weeks later, nothing has happened.
 The code Tez2 found in the game files last August remains inactive.
+So, basically, the law is on the books, the penalties are real, but nobody is enforcing anything.

 Here is the compressed timeline of what has happened and what has not: